aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

 #### A workaround

 To prevent EF Core from calling `Program.BuildWebHost()` rename `BuildWebHost`.
-For example, I will change it to `InitWebHost`.
+For example, change it to `InitWebHost`.
-I won't be detailed this workaround.
-I will give some points to understand better.
-Check the following issues,
+To understand why it needs to be renamed, check the following issues:

 > **Reason** : [EF Core 2.0: design-time DbContext discovery changes](https://github.com/aspnet/EntityFrameworkCore/issues/9033)
 >
 > **Workaround** : [Design: Allow IDesignTimeDbContextFactory to short-circuit service provider creation](https://github.com/aspnet/EntityFrameworkCore/issues/9076#issuecomment-313278753)
 >
-> **NOTE :** If you don't rename `BuildWebHost`, you get an error like `Unknown database 'your_database'` in MySQL, but your database will be created succesfully.
+> **NOTE :** If you don't rename BuildWebHost, you'll get an error running BuildWebHost method.

 ### Create Database